Outreach & Training

-In addition to workshops, PSC also hosts symposia on high performance computing topics.
+In addition to workshops, we also host symposia on high performance computing topics.

 This workshop is intended to give C and Fortran programmers a hands-on introduction to MPI programming.
 Both days are compact, to accommodate multiple time zones, but packed with useful information and lab exercises.
 Attendees will leave with a working knowledge of how to write scalable codes using MPI – the standard programming tool of scalable parallel computing.